Skip to main content

 “Almost half of all pregnancies are unintended.
 Future nurse practitioners (NPs) need long-acting reversible contraceptive (LARC) training.
 The purpose of this project was to increase LARC and reproductive health education to NP students at four public colleges of nursing.”

-Hands-On Experience With Long-Acting Reversible Contraception for Nurse Practitioner Students by Tracy George, Deborah Hopla, Nathaniel Bell, Catherine O. Durham, Sheryl Mitchell, Stephanie Burgess, Lisa Miller, Angie Olawsky Sept 2022
+Hands-On Experience With Long-Acting Reversible Contraception for Nurse Practitioner Students by Tracy George, Deborah Hopla, Nathaniel Bell, Catherine O. Durham, Sheryl Mitchell, Stephanie Burgess, Lisa Miller, Angie Olawsky September 2022

 Read More